Paolo-Medel/Coding_Bat_Java/README.md

 # Coding_Bat_Java
-little exercises for syntax stuff // no ai used hopefully
+little exercises for becoming a javanista // no ai!